the-y9/GitSense/README.md

 ## Features

 1. **Automated Monitoring**: GitSense monitors the codes you save and generates summaries of your code every hour.
-2. **Hourly Commits**: After an hour of work, GitSense commits and pushes a summary of your changes to the `GitSense-commits` repository.
+2. **Hourly Commits**: After continous hour of work, GitSense commits and pushes a summary of your changes to the `GitSense-commits` repository.
-   - For example, if you work for 2 hours, there will be 2 commits and pushes.
+   - For example, if you work for 2 hours continously, there will be 2 commits and pushes.
 3. **GitHub Integration**:
    - Login via VS Code to authenticate with your GitHub account.
    - Alternatively, you can manually enter your GitHub Personal Access Token (PAT) for authentication.
 4. **Enhance Your GitHub Profile**: Maintain a consistent and active commit chart on your personal GitHub profile, even when working on professional projects.
-5. **Flexible Commands**:
+5. **Commands**:
-   - Activate GitSense with the `Run GitSense` command.
    - Update your PAT manually with the `Update Token` command.

 ---

 ## Installation

-1. Install GitSense from the VS Code marketplace.
+Install GitSense from the VS Code marketplace.
 [Link to the extension](https://marketplace.visualstudio.com/items?itemName=KAMAL-02.gitsense).
-2. Open VS Code and run `Run GitSense` using the command palette (`Ctrl + Shift + P` or `Cmd + Shift + P` on macOS) to run the extension.

 ---